The number of $C_{2l}$-free graphs: Introduction

 In words, the theorem above states that if $e(G) \gg n^{1 + 1/\ell}$, then $G$ contains at least as many copies of $C_{2\ell}$ (up to a constant factor) as a (typical) random graph of the same density, and moreover these copies of $C_{2\ell}$ are relatively `uniformly distributed' over the edges of $G$.
-We emphasize that $\HH$ does not need to encode every copy of $C_{2\ell}$ in $G$, but only a subset.
+We emphasize that $\HH$ does not need to include all copies of $C_{2\ell}$ in $G$, but only a subset.

 We make the following conjecture for a general bipartite graph $H$, which follows from Theorem~\ref{thm:cycle:hypergraph} in the case $H = C_{2\ell}$.
 As noted above, the existence in $G$ of as many copies of $H$ as the Erd\H{o}s-R\'enyi random graph with the same number of edges was conjectured by Erd\H{o}s and Simonovits~\cite{ES84}.
-Since we ask that these copies of $H$ are moreover reasonably uniformly distributed, we shall refer to it as the `refined Erd\H{o}s-Simonovits conjecture'.
+Since we ask that these copies of $H$ are moreover reasonably uniformly distributed\footnote{The precise form of~\eqref{eq:conjES}, which quantifies this rough description, is slightly artificial: it is essentially the weakest bound compatible with our proof of Proposition~\ref{prop:conj:implies:thm}, see Section~\ref{sec:proof}.
+We remark that in many cases one would expect something stronger to be true, cf. the bounds proved in Section~\ref{sec:Kst} in the case $H = K_{s,t}$.}, we shall refer to it as the `balanced Erd\H{o}s-Simonovits conjecture'.

-\begin{conj}[Refined Erd\H{o}s-Simonovits conjecture for general bipartite $H$] Given a bipartite graph $H$, there exist constants $C > 0$, $\eps > 0$ and $k_0 \in \N$ such that the following holds.
+\begin{conj}[Balanced Erd\H{o}s-Simonovits conjecture for general bipartite $H$] Given a bipartite graph $H$, there exist constants $C > 0$, $\eps > 0$ and $k_0 \in \N$ such that the following holds.
 Let $k \ge k_0$, and suppose that~$G$ is a graph on~$n$ vertices with $k \cdot \ex(n,H)$ edges.
-Then there exists a non-empty $e(H)$-uniform hypergraph~$\HH$ on vertex set~$E(G)$, satisfying
+Then there exists a (non-empty) collection~$\HH$ of copies of $H$ in $G$, satisfying